ChaoranChen/Shannon-Entropy/README.md

 ## Work plan for week1

-calculate the differential entropy for the certain function
+1. Calculate the differential entropy for the certain function.
-make a good sampler for the certain fuction
+2. Make a good sampler for the certain fuction.